bobmonsour/faustotasca/src/pages/early-years.md

 {{ imageSingle(
 'early-years/angelo-and-luigia-tasca.jpg',
-'Family of Angelo Tasca and Luigia Battagi<br>standing: Luigi, Antonio, Elisabetta<br>seated: Erminia, Antonio, Luigia, Fausto<br>Photograph, October 12, 1908')
+'Family of Angelo Tasca and Luigia Battagi, -standing: Luigi, Antonio, Elisabetta, -seated: Erminia, Antonio, Luigia, Fausto, -Photograph, October 12, 1908')
 }}

 After sharing some of his work with a local gentleman of means, an agreement was somehow reached whereby Fausto was permitted to attend the Special School of Design in the nearby town of Bassano del Grappa.
 He began his studies in Bassano during the academic year 1901-1902 when he was just 16 years old.